Khaledelsafy123/DA_Amazon_sales_project/README.md

 - `OrderDate` was converted to datetime.
 - `Year` was extracted from `OrderDate`.
 - `CustomerKey` was created because `CustomerID` was not always sufficient as a unique customer identifier.
+- `BrandTotalAmount` was created to analyze total sales performance by brand.
+- `OrderShippingCost` was created to analyze shipping cost at the order level.

 ## Tools & Technologies